svgeesus/EuroMPE/Duophonic/Panel.md

 Thoniconn jacks are 12mm high, 9mm wide.

 ![Thonkiconn](./img/thonkiconn-pj398sm.jpg)

-Staggered spacing allows more room for inserting jacks; single-in-line looked neater but would not fit (9 jacks plus LED all in one line) and impossibly cramped.

 Consider using reverse-mounted pin connectors for shallower depth; electronics boards need to be snug against thr jack boards to not foul the MPU board.